 If the baby or mom isn’t sick, why risk it?

 Induction is a decision for mothers to make with their midwives and physicians based on health.

 One risk of inducing is disturbance of the mother-child relationship at the beginning.
 Hormones are important and induction by Pitocin doesn’t release maternal hormones to prepare the brain for loving a dependent baby.
 Induced women may need extra support during and after birth.

 Skilled doula support in a hospital induction can raise a mother’s natural love hormone, oxytocin.
 She does this by calm presence, a soft and calming speaking voice, touch and rubbing, and helping the partner be close and comforting by modeling.
 She will help the environment be more conducive to laboring, dark and quiet while encouraging the staff to talk slowly and give a bit more freedom for movement and position changes, if that’s appropriate.
 Doula care was shown to shorten induced labors in a pilot study done at two local hospitals in which I was a doula coordinator years ago.

-If you are a woman who will be induced, increase your social support now and later.
-Be good to yourself and be good to your family.
+If you will be induced, increase your social support now and later.
 Your mothering experience is worth it!
+See the list below of helpful activities you and your doula or partner can do together.